monacoremo/postgrest-sessions-example/app.sql.md

 > setval('app.users_user_id_seq', max(user_id)) from app.users;` if we cared
 > about that.

 ## Fixtures

-Any fixtures can be added here.
+Any fixtures could be added here with `insert` statements.
+If you use `copy` statements or the `\copy` psql meta command, you'll need to reset the sequences.

 Afterwards, we should `analyze` the current database in order to help the query planner to be efficient.